vchimishuk/chub/README.md

 * Supported OSes: GNU/Linux, FreeBSD, ~~OpenBSD~~.

 ### Build and run
-The app can build and run using standard `go` commands.
+The app can build and run using standard `go` command.
 ```
 $ go build
 $ go run main.go
 ```
+It is also possible to easy build a package for some operation systems.
+See `dist` folder in the current source distribution.

 ### Configuration
 Chub is configured using `~/.config/chub/chub.conf` configuration file.
-See `chub.conf.example` file in the current source distribution for details.
+See man page and `chub.conf.example` file in the current source distribution for details.